How to avoid buyer’s remorse: 7 tips for businesses

 Just because you’ve completed a sale doesn’t mean the journey with your customer is over.
 Post-purchase dissonance is common but there are ways to reduce it.

-Big sales and exclusive promotions may attract customers to your brand, but your next hurdle is overcoming post-purchase dissonance.
-Those feelings of uncertainty, regret and guilt that may come after hitting ‘buy now’ have plagued us all in the past.
+Big sales and exclusive promotions may attract customers to your brand, but your next hurdle is overcoming buyer’s remorse.
+Those feelings of uncertainty, regret, and guilt that may come after hitting ‘buy now’ have plagued us all in the past.
 For businesses, this can impact your bottom line.

 Thankfully, there are a few things you can do to reduce buyer’s remorse and turn that remorse into rewards..